tk-notes/lucas-meier-blog/content/notes/2022/on-formalizing-security-games/index.md

 for this trivial game remains $0$.
 Because of this, in general we need to impose the restriction of advantage growth to define reductions.

-The reason we allow for the negligeable factor is to allow for games with negligeable differences to be considered isomorphic.
+The reason we allow for the negligible factor is to allow for games with negligible differences to be considered isomorphic.

 Let's call the category of security games and their reductions $\text{SecGame}$